Dispensing opticians dispense and fit spectacles and other optical aids, working from prescriptions written by

 The majority of dispensing opticians work in high street outlets for large, multiple-chain optician stores or for independent practices.
 There are also a number of dispensing opticians who are self-employed or in partnerships.

 A small number of dispensing opticians work in hospitals - in these roles, you're more likely to specialise in areas such as low-vision aids.
-It's also possible to work in prescription houses or for manufacturers of frames, lenses and other vision aids.
+It's also possible to work in prescription laboratories or for manufacturers of frames, lenses and other vision aids.

 There are a limited number of opportunities to teach at a GOC-approved training institution.